Meet our Management Team

-Our Board of Directors are dedicated to the growth of JL Sports Performance.
+Our Management Team is dedicated to the growth of JL Sports Performance.

 Jafar Maurice is the head sports conditioning coach of JL Sports Performance.
 He has over 20 years of experience coaching numerous youth and adult athletes.
 He coached track and field, basketball, and football for high schools throughout Oregon and Washington to include Franklin, La Salle, Putnam, and Sherwood.
 He coached in five state championships to include basketball, football and soccer.
 Jafar won Coach of the Year twice as a Track & Field coach in 2007 at Franklin HS and 2012 at La Salle HS.
 In addition, he coached numerous athletes who medaled in State Track & Field meets.
 He volunteered as a coach for North Clackamas Hoopers basketball, Putnam youth football, Milwaukie track club, Seattle Parks and Recreation and Rainer Beach track and field.
 He also coached individual athletes from Portland State University, University of Portland, Linfield College, Seattle University, Jesuit HS, Lake Oswego HS, Oregon City HS, and Sunset HS.
 He coached speed clinics for track & field and for other sport programs.
 This past year Jafar worked as a sports conditioning coach for TWIST where he was referred to as a speed consultant.